MegatronJeremy/Enterijer-DINA/README.md

 Angular 14 and MongoDB Web Application (MEAN Stack), with responsive and fresh design!

 ## Running
-- In the backend folder run the commands: npm install; npm run serve
+- In the backend folder run the commands: `npm install; npm run serve`
-- In the frontend folder run the commands: npm install; ng serve
+- In the frontend folder run the commands: `npm install; ng serve`
-- Make sure MongoDB is running with the correct database - name of the database should be "enterijer", and all of the collections should be imported from the MongoDB folder.
+- Make sure MongoDB is running with the correct database - name of the database should be *enterijer*, and all of the collections should be imported from the MongoDB folder.
 - If everything went well, the application should be running on **http://localhost:4200/**

 ## Content